iljapanic/mdef/src/reflections/week-03/index.md

 ## Takeaways

-Overall a rewarding group learning experience.
+It was inspiring to see how much could be achieved in such a little time with few scrapes and pieces found on the street.
+The course has also shown the importance of cross-disciplinary group collaboration – it was immensely valuable seeing how different people have different approaches and views of the same thing.
+Overall the course was rewarding group learning experience.

-Measure twice, cut once.
+*Measure twice, cut once.*